blindnet-io/product-management/specifications/Privateform-FRD.md

 Response:
 * Status (OK/error)

-The Server deletes all data related to _old_data_id_, and stores new encrypted medical data.
-The _new_data_id _must be inserted in the corresponding metadata record, and the metadata record must update the medical data id with the _new_data_id._
+The Server deletes all data related to _old_data_id_, and stores new encrypted data.
+The _new_data_id _must be inserted in the corresponding metadata record, and the metadata record must update the data id with the _new_data_id._

 -------------------------------------------------------------------------------------------------